larsmic/batterylog/README.md

 # batterylog
-Graphical viewer of the battery percentage logged by batteryloggerd for the terminal.
+Terminal utility which displays a graph of the battery percentage logged by batteryloggerd.